Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 Being aware of WHY and WHEN your ideal clients purchase can make all the difference if you want to create a sustainable creative business and turn interest into actual sales and commissions.

 WHEN is closely related to their motivation to take action to purchase.
 Not just to love something, but to actually buy it.
-This might be related to birthdays, weddings and Christmas, but also to bigger motivations such as moving home, refurbishing their homes, creating a nursery, or downsizing.
-Especially one-off bigger purchases are closely related to big changes in their lives.
-So you need to make sure that they know of you and trust you because once they have purchased they might not want to purchase again!
+This might be related to birthdays, weddings and Christmas, but also to bigger motivations such as moving house, refurbishing their homes, creating a nursery, or downsizing.
+One-off bigger purchases are often closely related to big changes in their lives.
+You need to make sure that they know of you and trust you because once they have purchased they might not want to purchase again!

-REAL LIFE STORY: A couple of years ago we did our attic up and turned it into a lovely bedroom and bathroom for my husband and I. Years before we got planning permission I started to dream about what this space was going to look like.
-I started a secret Pinterest board years before our attic was ready!
-And this is very common … you might have clients who drool over your gorgeous products for many years before they are really ready.
-Then, when the builders were finished I spent an awful lot of money in a 4-week period on new rugs, new artwork, a new king-size blanket, candles, … That was 5 years ago now, and I haven’t spent that much money on interior products since because I simply don’t need them now.
+REAL LIFE STORY: A couple of years ago we did our attic up and turned it into a lovely bedroom and bathroom for my husband and I. Years before we got planning permission, I started to dream about what this space was going to look like.
+I started a secret Pinterest board years before the building work even started!!
+This is very common … you might have clients who drool over your gorgeous products for many years before they are ready to buy.
+When the builders were finished, I spent an awful lot of money in a 4-week period on new rugs, new artwork, a new king-size blanket, candles, etc because I had all my ideas ready on my wish list.
+That was 5 years ago now, and I haven’t spent that much money on interior products since because I simply don’t need them now.

 Get curious about WHEN your clients ‘need’ your products or work.